How To Make Old Computer Faster

 2. Software Bloat: Over time, computers accumulate numerous programs, applications, and utilities.
 Many of these programs run in the background, consuming valuable system resources and slowing down the overall performance.

 4. Malware and Viruses: Malware and viruses can wreak havoc on a computer's performance.
-These malicious programs consume system resources, interfere with normal operations, and can even steal sensitive data That alone is useful..
+These malicious programs consume system resources, interfere with normal operations, and can even steal sensitive data Small thing, real impact..

 7. Startup Programs: Many programs are configured to launch automatically when the computer starts up.
-These startup programs consume system resources and can significantly increase the time it takes for the computer to become fully responsive Small thing, real impact..
+These startup programs consume system resources and can significantly increase the time it takes for the computer to become fully responsive Simple, but easy to overlook.
+Which is the point..

 Delving into Scientific Foundations